News Letter: History

 Founded in 1737, the News Letter was first printed in Joy's Entry in Belfast.
-It is one of a series of narrow alleys in the city centre, and is currently home to Henry's Pub (formerly McCracken's) – named after Henry Joy McCracken, an Irish Presbyterian and a leading member in the north of Ireland of the republican Society of the United Irishmen, and the grandson of the News Letters founder.
+It is one of a series of "entries" (narrow alleys) in the city centre, and is currently home to Henry's Pub (formerly McCracken's) – named after Henry Joy McCracken, an Irish Presbyterian and a leading member in the north of Ireland of the republican Society of the United Irishmen, and the grandson of the News Letters founder.

 The Joy family were of Huguenot descent and were very active in the life of 18th-century Belfast, being noted for compiling materials about its history.
 Francis Joy, who founded the paper, had come to Belfast early in the century from the County Antrim village of Killead.
 In Belfast, he married the daughter of the town sovereign (mayor), and set up practice as an attorney.

 In 1737, in settlement of a debt, he obtained a small printing press and used it to publish the town's first newspaper in Bridge Street.
 The family later bought a paper mill in Ballymena, and were able to produce enough paper not only for their own publication but for the whole of Ulster.
+In the buildup to the Acts of Union 1800, the paper took a pro-government stance.

 The earliest available edition of the News Letter that survives is from 3 October 1738 (which is equivalent to 14 October in the modern calendar).

 Samples from that antiquated edition include reports about a highway robbery (where a bandit "took from a Sardinian Gentleman a Purse of Guineas and a rich Scimitar", among other things) at Newbury and the theft of a horse ("Four Years Old, and about Fourteen hands high") at Ballyhome.

 Over the centuries, the News Letters reports have spanned the rule of 77 different prime ministers and 10 monarchs.
 It is one of the few newspapers still in business which reported on the US Declaration of Independence (carrying the news in an edition in late August 1776).

 Originally published three times weekly, it became daily in 1855.
 Before the partition of Ireland, the News Letter was distributed island-wide.